 While the beach is secluded, its secret is out.
 Hobbit Beach is an amazing, magical expanse of beach is discovered via a short, family-friendly trail through the thick coastal forest.
 Magical in appearance — thus the "hobbit" name — the dark woodsy path is strewn with moss and thickets.
 Step from the forest out onto the wide and bright beach for unfettered romps.
 Hobbit Beach is a great place for both children and dogs to run free, up and down the beach.
 But as always, please keep an eye on your children, and keep dogs under voice control.
 Bring chairs, beach toys and a picnic.

 Hobbit Beach tip: Parking on the highway can be tricky.
 If it is too busy, come back another time.
-Use caution when crossing the road—hold onto your children and keep dogs on a leash until you reach the beach.
+Use caution if you need to cross the highway – there is no crosswalk here.

 Best Place to Watch the Sunset